wp-plugins/editorial-calendar/readme.txt

 * conrad the Contributor
 * sam the Subscriber

-Each of theses users has the password test.
+Each of these users has the password test.

 = Can I use the editorial calendar with pages? =